dholt/openstack-lab/README.md

 ubuntu@sas03:~$ sudo vim /etc/nova/nova.conf
 ```

-Add the following lines to configure passthrough GPU devices in nova in the `[DEFAULT]` section of `/etc/nova/nova.conf`:
+Add the following lines to configure passthrough GPU devices in nova in the `[DEFAULT]` section of `/etc/nova/nova.conf`, substituting in the proper device IDs from `lspci`:

 > pci_passthrough_whitelist={"vendor_id":"10de","product_id":"102d"}